Robert D. Cabana

 Before being named the director of Stennis Space Center in October 2007, Cabana served as deputy director of NASA's Lyndon B. Johnson Space Center in Houston, Texas.
 In addition to his duties as an astronaut, Cabana's NASA experience includes assignments as deputy chief, Aircraft Operations Division; chief, NASA Astronaut Office; manager, International Operations, International Space Station Program; director, NASA Human Space Flight Program in Russia; deputy, International Space Station Program; and director, Flight Crew Operations.

-He is married to the former Nancy Joan Shimer of Cortland, N.Y.
-They have three grown children.
+He is married to the former Nancy Joan Shimer of Cortland, New York.
+They have three children: two sons and a daughter.